 How You Can Be An Engaged Bystander

-Leading up to every incident of abuse or sexual assault are all kinds of behaviours, words, and actions that normalize and condone violence in a community.
-Even actions like a sexist joke or victim-blaming remark contribute to a culture in which domestic violence and sexual assault are tolerated and not treated with the gravity and urgency that these crimes deserve.
+Leading up to every incident of abuse or sexual violence are all kinds of behaviors, words, and actions that normalize and condone violence in a community.
+Even actions like a sexist joke or victim-blaming remark contribute to a culture in which domestic and sexual violence are tolerated and not treated with the gravity and urgency that these crimes deserve.

-The good news is that if we all view ourselves as engaged bystanders and learn strategies for speaking up to challenge the social norms that contribute to the culture of violence, all of us can play an active role in ending domestic violence and sexual assault.
-Here are some “bystander scenarios” with tips to help you to take an active role in safely preventing and interrupting situations that may lead to sexual assault and domestic violence.
+The good news is that if we all view ourselves as engaged bystanders and learn strategies for speaking up to challenge the social norms that contribute to the culture of violence, all of us can play an active role in ending domestic and sexual violence.
+Here are some “bystander scenarios” with tips to help you to take an active role in safely preventing and interrupting situations that may lead to domestic and sexual violence.

 Real-Life Bystander Scenarios